yortus/asyncawait/comparison/README.md

 ### Metrics for Comparison
-Some interesting metrics with which to compare the five examples are:
+Some interesting metrics with which to compare the five alternatives are:

 * **Lines of code (SLOC)**: Shorter code that does the same thing is usually a good thing
 * **Levels of Indenting**: Each indent represents a context-switch and therefore higher complexity